 Tour Kotor and the UNESCO surrounding bay

-This morning you'll experience the Bay of Kotor, about which the poet Lord Byron wrote, “The Bay of Kotor, a submerged river canyon surrounded by dramatic rising mountain cliffs, is the jewel of the coast of Montenegro.”
+This afternoon you'll experience the Bay of Kotor, about which the poet Lord Byron wrote, “The Bay of Kotor, a submerged river canyon surrounded by dramatic rising mountain cliffs, is the jewel of the coast of Montenegro.”
 Tucked away at the head of the bay is the town of Kotor featuring intriguing medieval fortifications.
 Enjoy scenic sailing in the morning before you disembark.
 Here, you’ll learn the town's history — which is believed to stretch back as far as the first century — while you walk the charming tangle of Old World streets.
 The city’s walls stretch up more than 800 feet from sea level to the fortress of Saint Giovanni.
 The views are sure to take your breath away, from medieval churches to staggering mountains.

-This afternoon, enjoy an onboard discussion about the UNESCO World Heritage Site of Dubrovnik.
+Enjoy an onboard discussion about the UNESCO World Heritage Site of Dubrovnik.
 Eye-opening highlights will include the unique history and foundations of the "Dubrovnik Republic."

 Experience Dubrovnik's Old City and a private concert